middlestate/vyla-www/src/pages/about/index.md

     - text: >
         The end result will be improvement in sustainability, processing, product innovations and new value for everyone.
-  description: >-
+  description: "At the heart of VYLA is a love we all share for dairy.
+Our goal is
-    At the heart of VYLA is a love we all share for dairy.
-Our goal is simple: to gather the data and perspectives of the industry as a whole, free from any one participating company’s perceived bias.
+    simple: to gather the data and perspectives of the industry as a whole, free from any one participating company’s perceived bias."
   heading: Motivated by good.
   image: /img/hero-image-consumers.jpg
 story: